lexibank/tlopo/out/vol3/chapter11.md

 ### 3.7.
 Syzygium malaccense (syn.
 Eugenia malaccensis, E. jambos, jambosa malaccensis), Malay apple, rose apple, TP laulau, P kabarae, Bnakavika (Myrtaceae)

-Many Syzygium species which occur in the Pa- cific have edible fruit.
+Many Syzygium species which occur in the Pacific have edible fruit.
 The most important is S. malaccense, which is distributed from SE Asia to Polynesia, but [Peekel](../references.md#source-Peekel1984) ([1984](../references.md#source-Peekel1984): 408-415) and [Walter & Sam](../references.md#source-WalterandSam2002) ([2002](../references.md#source-WalterandSam2002): 251-252) list numerous species which occur in NW Island Melanesia.

 Figure 11.10 Syzygium malaccense: A, tree; B, shoot; C, branch with opened and unopened flowers; D, edible fruit.

 S. malaccense is an erect tree of medium height, 5-25 m tall, with spectacular white or pink flowers that look like small powder puffs and ellipsoid two-seeded fruit 4--9cm long that are white, pink or red when they are mature.
 The fruit approach a European apple in texture, but are often more watery in flavour.
-They are widely and, to quote Sorensen, 'avidly' con- sumed throughout the Pacific ([Sorensen 1950](../references.md#source-Sorensen1950), [Peekel 1984](../references.md#source-Peekel1984): 408, [Walter & Sam 2002](../references.md#source-WalterandSam2002): 250, [Bourke in preparation](../references.md#source-Bourkeinpreparation)).
+They are widely and, to quote Sorensen, 'avidly' consumed throughout the Pacific ([Sorensen 1950](../references.md#source-Sorensen1950), [Peekel 1984](../references.md#source-Peekel1984): 408, [Walter & Sam 2002](../references.md#source-WalterandSam2002): 250, [Bourke in preparation](../references.md#source-Bourkeinpreparation)).
 They are eaten fresh, soon after picking.
-S. malaccense is found around villages and in coconut groves, in gar- dens and old fallows, and in open forests, al- though it is not clear whether it is indigenous to Melanesia or whether cultivated varieties have   simply propagated themselves into the wild.
-Transplantation of better forms to vil- lage and garden areas is widespread (Paijmans 1976: 123-124, [Walter & Sam 2002](../references.md#source-WalterandSam2002): 250).
+S. malaccense is found around villages and in coconut groves, in gardens and old fallows, and in open forests, although it is not clear whether it is indigenous to Melanesia or whether cultivated varieties have   simply propagated themselves into the wild.
+Transplantation of better forms to village and garden areas is widespread (Paijmans 1976: 123-124, [Walter & Sam 2002](../references.md#source-WalterandSam2002): 250).
 The wood is used for buildings in Vanuatu and Fiji, and for canoes in Vanuatu.
 Juice extracted from the leaves is used for abdominal pains, sore throats, toothache and generally for pain and fever ([Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988): 43-44, [Walter & Sam 2002](../references.md#source-WalterandSam2002): 250).

 The POc term for S. malaccense was &ast;kapika, reflected in all major Oceanic subgroups except Micronesian.
 It may also have served as a generic for Syzygium species in general.